lauracorssac/HOSA/README.md

   `applinks:your-heroku-domain`

   Note you must replace `your-heroku-domain` by your actual Heroku domain, which is something like `hidden-sea-1234.herokuapp.com`

+- 2.4.
+Generate a `.p8` certificate to allow sending push notifications to a real device and also silent push notifications.
+To do so, head over to Apple Developer Member Center and log in.
+  * There, go to Certificates, Identifiers & Profiles and then Keys.
+  * Tap the plus button to generate a new key.
+  * Select Apple Push Notifications service (APNs) to enable it and name it something like "Push Notification Key".
+  * Then, continue and you will have your `.p8` certificate, which you can download to use it later.
+It will have a name like `AuthKey_4SVKWF123R.p8`.
+The 4SVKWF123R part of the file name is the Key ID.
+You’ll also need this.
+More information you can find in this tutorial: https://www.raywenderlich.com/11395893-push-notifications-tutorial-getting-started

 ### 2. In the MBP IoT Platform